themostclueless/qeaml.github.io/pages/projects.md

 ---
 title: The Project List
-desc: This is an incomplete list of my projects.
+desc: "A list of qeaml's active and currently inactive projects, only ones which also have a page on this website."
 ---

 # Project List